Skip to content

 • There is no strong evidence of century-scale increasing trends in U.S. landfalling hurricanes or major hurricanes.
 Similarly for Atlantic basin-wide hurricane frequency (after adjusting for changing observing capabilities over time), there is not strong evidence for an increase since the late 1800s in hurricanes, major hurricanes, or the proportion of hurricanes that reach major hurricane intensity.

 • In summary, it is premature to conclude with high confidence that human-caused increases in greenhouse gases have caused a change in past Atlantic basin hurricane activity that is outside the range of natural variability, although greenhouse gases are strongly linked to global warming.
 Some possible emerging human influences on past tropical cyclone activity were summarized above.
-These include, for the Atlantic, recent increases in rapid intensification probability, aerosol-driven changes in hurricane activity, and increases in extreme tropical cyclone precipitation in some regions.
-A number of measures of Atlantic hurricane activity have increased since 1980, but in the of case of metrics where much longer records are available, trends since 1980 are not representative of longer (e.g., century-scale) trends.
+These include, for the Atlantic, recent increases in rapid intensification probability, aerosol-driven changes in hurricane activity, increases in extreme tropical cyclone precipitation in some regions, and a slowing of storm propagation speeds over the U.S. A number of measures of Atlantic hurricane activity have increased since 1980, but in the of case of metrics where much longer records are available, trends since 1980 are not representative of longer (e.g., century-scale) trends.
 Substantial multidecadal variability in the Atlantic basin confounds efforts to detect long-term greenhouse gas-induced trends.
 At the global scale, increased intensities, rapid intensification, and fraction of tropical cyclone observations at high intensity are examples of possible emerging human influences, along with a poleward shift of the latitude of maximum tropical cyclone intensity in the Northwest Pacific basin.
 Human activities may have already caused other changes in tropical cyclone activity, in the Atlantic or globally, that are not yet clearly apparent due to the small magnitude of these changes compared to natural variability, or due to observational limitations.

 2. Global Warming and Atlantic Hurricanes